The Australian Boer War Memorial

 How was this achieved?

-On completing a lifelong career in the Regular Army in 1985, I was keen to continue service with ex service organizations.
-Over the next year or so I joined some 25 different such organizations.
+On completing a lifelong career in the Regular Army in 1985, I was keen to continue service with ex service organisations.
+Over the next year or so I joined some 25 different such organisations.
 One of which was the Royal United Service Institute (RUSI) in which I became involved in a day-long seminar on a segment of the Boer War; the Eland River Siege.

 Having told my family of this seminar, I was astonished to be advised that I had an uncle who served in the Boer War for one year 1899-1900 and that we had all his letters!

 In the year 1990 I also became involved with the then peak ex service organisation, the Australian Veterans and Defense Service Council (AVADSC) which was conducting a 100th year commemoration of the Boer War.
 It was here that I met George Baczocha, one of our current wonderful volunteers who has been involved ever since.
 The AVADSC project did not extend to building a memorial in Anzac Parade, this was discussed in 1999 but not taken up due to the death of Peter Alexander the AVADSC secretary.
 It was about then that I decided to take on the project myself.